Sole arrabbiata and squash-ribbon salad with tomatoes and basil

 - 2 wild Alaskan halibut fillets (about 6 ounces each)

 - 1 cup diced tomatoes

-- Arrabbiata herb blend (dried thyme - dried oregano)
+- Arrabbiata herb blend (granulated garlic - dried thyme - dried oregano)

 Make It Leaner

-Use only 1 tablespoon oil to make the arrabbiata sauce in Step 2 and you’ll slash 60 calories and 7 grams of fat per serving.
-To save an equal amount of calories and fat per serving, skip the drizzle of oil over the cooked sole.
+Use only 1 tablespoon oil to make the arrabbiata sauce in Step 2 and you’ll save 60 calories and 7 grams of fat per serving.
+To save an equal amount of calories and fat per serving, skip the drizzle of oil over the cooked fish in that step.